Supermarine Southampton: Operational history

-During August 1925, the first Southamptons entered service with the RAF, the type being initially assigned to No. 480 (Coastal Reconnaissance) Flight, based at RAF Calshot.
-As validated through a series of exercises, the ability of the Southampton to independently operate, even within inhospitable weather conditions, was well proven.
-Andrews and Morgan observed that the Southampton quickly proved itself to have primacy amongst European flying boats of the era, a fact that was promptly demonstrated by its overseas activities.
+During August 1925, the Southampton entered service with the RAF, the first going to No. 480 (Coastal Reconnaissance) Flight, based at RAF Calshot.
+Exercises showed the ability of the Southampton to independently operate, even in inhospitable weather.
+Andrews and Morgan observed that the Southampton quickly proved itself the best European flying boat of the era, a fact that was promptly demonstrated by its overseas activities.
 The eight aircraft sold to Argentina were used by the Argentine Naval Aviation for coastal reconnaissance patrols.
 Amongst the tasks of which RAF Southamptons performed was a series of "showing the flag" long-distance formation flights.
-Perhaps the most notable of these flights was a 43500 km expedition conducted during 1927–1929; it was carried out by four Southamptons of the Far East Flight, setting out from Felixstowe via the Mediterranean and India to Singapore and thence to Australia, before returning to the UK.
-These aircraft featured various technical changes, including enlarged fuel tanks composed of tinned steel, increased oil tankage, greater radiator surface area, and the removal of all armaments.
-According to Andrews and Morgan, the Southampton acquired considerable fame amongst the general public from these flights; Supermarine also shared in this reputation gain.
+Perhaps the most notable flight was a 43500 km expedition conducted during 1927–1929 by four Southamptons of the Far East Flight, setting out from Felixstowe via the Mediterranean and India to Singapore and thence to Australia, before returning to the UK.

+The long-distance aircraft had enlarged fuel tanks of tinned steel, increased oil tankage, greater radiator surface area and the removal of the armament.
+According to Andrews and Morgan, the Southampton acquired considerable fame amongst the general public from these flights; Supermarine shared in the glory.
 There were also practical benefits of these flights, as new anti-corrosion techniques were developed as a result of feedback.

-While the RAF was the type's most high-profile customer, further Southamptons were sold to a number of other countries.
-Eight new aircraft were sold to Argentina, with Turkey purchasing six aircraft and Australia buying two ex-RAF Mk I aircraft.
-The Imperial Japanese Navy purchased a single aircraft, which was later converted into an 18-passenger cabin airliner for Japan Air Transport.
-The United States Navy also requested a quote, but no order materialised.
+Eight new aircraft were sold to Argentina, with Turkey purchasing six aircraft and Australia buying two ex-RAF Mk Is.
+The Imperial Japanese Navy purchased an aircraft, which was later converted into an 18-passenger cabin airliner for Japan Air Transport.
+The United States Navy also requested a quote but no order materialised.
 One RAF aircraft was loaned to Imperial Airways, with British Civil Registration G-AASH, for three months from December 1929 to replace a crashed Short Calcutta on the airmail run between Genoa and Alexandria.